cdcgi/user-service/doc/auth.md

 1. Validate old password, new password input.
 2. matching new password with re new password.
-3. check if user_id exist in database and get password from database based on user_id
+3. check if email exist in database and get password from database based on email
 4. compare old password with password on database
 5. change password on database with new password

 #### Validation
-- user id: required and not empty
 - old password: required and not empty
 - new password: required and not empty
 - re new password: required and not empty